Steve-Fenton/TfsCruiser/README.md

 Hook it up to your build server and TFS Cruiser will display the current status and a history of your builds.

-TFS Cruiser was inspired by CruiseControl.NET monitor, Cruiser - http://www.stevefenton.co.uk/Content/Cruiser/
+TFS Cruiser was inspired by CruiseControl.NET monitor, [Cruiser](https://github.com/Steve-Fenton/Cruiser)

 Config... you just need to tell TFS Cruiser the address of your build server...